L-E-G/instruction-set-architecture/DESIGN.md

 may.
 For right now the condition field will be set to null status.

 ## Immediate Fields
-Most immediate fields in instructions will be sign extended to 32-bits.
+Most immediate fields, with the exception of those in graphics instruction, are sign extended to 32-bits.

-There are a few instructions where this is not the case, in these instructions this exception is noted.
+Graphics instructions do not extend their immediate fields because they deal with multiple different address spaces.
+The size of these immediate fields has been carefully specified.
+See the [Graphics Memory section](#graphics-memory) for more details.

 ## Instruction Types
 There are 3 instruction types: